SoftwareDroid/Gourmet-Recipe-Manager-PDF-Exporter/README.md

 * *builder* A string which is added as metadata to all recipes
 * *disable_cache* use this option to enforce to recreate all recipes.
 By default only missing recipes in the export folder or updated in the database will be exported.

+### Customizing
+Under *example/customizing* is an example for custom recipe tags and custom recipe searches.
+The notes field of the gourmet recipe manager is interpreted as list of tags.
+Each line is interpreted as a tag. e.g. Vegan\nFavorite will result, that the recipe has the tags *Vegan* and *Favorite* set.

 ## Software-Architecture
 This program works after the following principle
 1. Read recipe from the gourmet database